-More than 250 Redback Spider bites receive antivenom each year, while a number of envenomations probably go unreported because the symptoms weren’t as serious.
-Since Redback Spiders don’t stray from their webs often, it is unlikely that a human will be bitten unless they come into direct contact with the web or female spider.
+Since Redback Spiders don’t often stray from their webs, it is unlikely a human will be bitten unless they come into direct contact with the web or the female spider.

 The bite of the Redback Spider is highly venomous.
 It is characterised by intense localised pain around the bite site.
 Other common symptoms of a Redback Spider bite include: